 Currently, McSweeney is involved in a 5-year study funded by the National Institute of Nursing Research to predict CHD events in black and white women.
 She hopes to develop a rapid screening tool.
 “If we pick up early CHD symptoms and a positive CHD risk score, women could be immediately referred, evaluated, and treated, possibly preventing progression to MI,” she says.

 McSweeney says she owes a “debt of gratitude” to ANF for believing in her and funding her research.
 “I like the idea of nurses helping nurses.
 If everybody gave $10 to support nursing research, they could help nurses in so many ways—from research to clinical application.”

 In 1983, Barbara Medoff-Cooper, PhD, CRNP, RN, FAAN, used her ANF grant to study what was close to her heart—infant development.
-At the time, she was a pediatric nurse practitioner and a doctoral student at Temple University
+At the time, she was a pediatric nurse practitioner and a doctoral student at Temple University in Philadelphia.

 “I was seeing a number of preemies in the office,” says Medoff-Cooper, a Pennsylvania State Nurses Association member.
 “Their parents were having problems taking care of them because the babies were so crabby, so difficult.”

 So for her dissertation, she and a colleague went to the parents’ homes and collected a range of data about the infants, including how immature they’d been at birth, how long they’d been in the hospital, and what had happened to them during their stay, such as ventilator-related complications.
 The goal of her research project was to see how those factors typically influenced the infants’ temperament and development at age 6 months.